-Breath of the Wild
+- March was Breath of the Wild

 - April was Puyo-puyo-Tetris

 - May was Fire Emblem Echoes

 - June was ARMS

 - July was Splatoon 2

 - August was Mario Kart DX

 - September was Dragonball Xenoverse 2

 - October was Mario Oddysey

 - December is Pokemon ultra Moon

 Too bad Skyrim’s world is boring, It’s people are assholes and the dragons are slightly larger lizards that make for drab target practice… now that I think about it.
 Yes, Skyrim is my worst game of the year.

 Skyrim is the worst game of the year mostly because it has no way to live up to expectations.Why Skyrim can be called bad is handled way better by Jim Sterling than by me, go watch the latest (as of writing) Jimquisition and you’ll understand.
 This piece is an opinion piece.